wzehui/LLM-Augmented-POIRec/README.md

 # LLM-Augmented Multimodal Embeddings for POI Recommendation
-We explore how different types of business-side information—including structured metadata, geolocation, user reviews, and user-uploaded photos—impact next-POI recommendation.
+We explore how different types of business-side information, including structured metadata, geolocation, user reviews, and user-uploaded photos—impact next-POI recommendation.
 Our pipeline uses LLMs to summarize unstructured reviews and photos into structured text, followed by